Open a Fund

 All endowed funds are pooled and invested in MCF’s managed pooled portfolio.
 This pool of funds is managed by independent investment managers selected by and under supervision of the MCF Investment Committee.
 See more about our investments.

 Community Impact Fees are the fees associated with managing funds.
 All fees are established and reviewed by the MCF Board and are kept as low as possible to maximize a fund’s charitable giving power.
-Please refer to our Fee Schedule for more information.
+Please refer to the Investments and Financials Page to see our Fee Schedule.

 The fund representative is the official point of contact for MCF in all matters relating to the fund.
 The representative is appointed at the time a fund is established, and he/she may appoint a new or successor representative at any time by notifying MCF in writing.